February 04, 2017 · Side Project

 What it is

-• Open a new tab — you see your to-dos.
+• Open a tab, see your to-dos.

-• Tick them off when you're done.
+• Tick them off when they're done.

-What it isn't
+What it deliberately isn't

-Why so minimal?
+Why so stripped back?

 How to get it